 There’s been a lot of talk about Lyme disease after a few celebrity voices have come forward speaking about their experiences with this complicated disease.
 I read each one, hoping that one of them will somehow tell me something I don’t know.
 I hope that perhaps one of these celebrity voices with their money and influence will somehow have discovered something new that will actually help the hundreds of thousands of people suffering.
 So far, no luck yet.

 I have Lyme disease.
 I am in control.
 Lyme does NOT have me.
 It’s not going away.
-I am not going to wake up one day and never experience one of the wacky issues that comes with having Chronic Lyme.
+I am not going to wake up one day and never experience one of the wacky issues that come with having Chronic Lyme.
 I will move in and out of treatment.
 I will always be on the lookout for something new to help control it.

-Every once in a while I am reminded about how I used to be.
+Every once in a while I am reminded of how I used to be.
 The person that Lyme controlled was sad, scared, and worst of all I felt so guilty about having Lyme and how it was going to be for my family.
 The issues with Lyme got really bad for a while.
 I was pretty scared that for the rest of my life I was going to be a victim of this invisible monster that had me in its grips.
 I wasn’t going to have any choice about the life I lived, I was just going to watch as my body started to fail and I was going to be bed bound as the rest of the world went on without me.

 Admittedly, I was so afraid of the sick pathetic thing that I was going to become that I didn’t want to live that long to be a burden to my family.
 I didn’t want to be that pathetic secret in the bedroom that my family wanted to forget.
 I didn’t want to be suicidal.
 But I didn’t know how to stop it.
 I know now that depression, anxiety, and suicidal tendencies are not only part of the disease, but also reactions for the tons of medications I took to control the symptoms.